 Building a culture of evidence-informed decision-making takes time and effort

 Talking about the challenges of using data, the MPs noted that many of their colleagues have not been very interested in the Caucus because its operations seem ‘too complex’ because of the focus on data and statistics.
-Pointing to the so-called ‘fear of data’, Hon Mulu indicated that there is need to have a sitting with fellow Parliamentarians to demystify evidence and its role in Parliament.
+Pointing to the so-called ‘fear of data’, Hon Mulu indicated that there is a need to have a sitting with fellow Parliamentarians to demystify evidence and its role in Parliament.

 On the brighter side, however, the new Caucus members are open to the challenge of becoming evidence champions within the House Committees where they sit.
 This will open the door for broader conversations on why evidence needs to inform deliberations within Committees and on the floor of the House.

 Further, Hon.
 Mulu urged his colleagues to seek out evidence once the Order Paper has been circulated, to ensure they debate issues with evidence at hand.
-This would set example to other MPs on the importance of data and statistics in Parliament.
+This would set an example to other MPs on the importance of data and statistics in Parliament.
 He further called for a ‘Rapid Response Unit’ within PRS to put together fact sheets and other evidence products for Parliamentarians, to ensure all debates and development conversations in and outside Parliament, are informed/based on evidence.

 The next course of action